ras52/bootstrap/stage-4/README.txt

   * The return statement does not require brackets.
   * We don't allow backspace (character 0x7F) or dot (.) in identifiers.
   * The escape characters in strings is \ not *, and there is no \e.
+  * We don't support the switch statement, and therefore case labels.
+  * We don't support goto and labeled statements.

 The stage 4 compiler is a simple afair, making a single pass over the input file and code generation is done straight out of the parser,